Romans 8:20-21

 In the future Christ will reveal the sons of God in their glorified state and at that time God will remove the curse from His creation.

 Until the Spirit is poured out upon us from on high, and the wilderness (specifically referring to the land of Israel but applicable to the entire world at the time the Redeemer returns to Zion at the end of the Great Tribulation and beginning of His Millennial Reign) becomes a fertile field and the fertile field is considered as a forest.
-(Isaiah 32:15, see notes Romans 11:26)
+(Isaiah 32:15, Ro 11:26-note)

 When will Christ redeem the earth.
 First, observe that the price of redemption to set all captives to sin free was paid for in full by Christ on Calvary, when He became our Goel or Kinsman Redeemer.
 This redemption began to be realized for us as believers on the day of our salvation (set free from the guilt and power of sin) and will culminate in the future when we are glorified (set free from the presence and even the pleasure of sin).

-As far as the redemption of the creation and specifically planet earth, this process begins will begin to be effected when the Lamb takes the Seven Sealed Scroll from the Father, this Scroll almost certainly represents title deed (see notes Revelation 5:6, 5:7, 5:9, 5:12, 5:13).
+As far as the redemption of the creation and specifically planet earth, this process begins will begin to be effected when the Lamb takes the Seven Sealed Scroll from the Father, this Scroll almost certainly represents title deed (Rev 5:6, 7, 9, 12, 13-see notes 5:6, 5:7, 5:9, 5:12, 5:13).
 Remember that now planet earth is held by a "squatter" so to speak and his name is Satan.
 God has given Satan temporary right and might over earth, the right and might which Adam forfeited when he sinned.

 We know that we are of God, and the whole world lies in the power (exousia = right and might) of the evil one.
 (Satan) (1Jn 5:19)